ankitkumar596/aws-s3-terraform-deploy/README.md

-# AWS S3 Terraform Deployment
+# Terraform AWS S3 Static Site

 ## Description
 This repository contains Terraform configurations to deploy infrastructure on AWS for hosting a static website using S3.